Accelerating Globally Optimal Consensus Maximization in Geometric Vision: ACM-2: 3D-3D Registration

 \textbf{Results.} For the correspondence-based setting, the outlier ratio is varied from $10\%$ to $90\%$ in steps of $10\%$, and then from $91\%$ to $95\%$ in steps of $1\%$.
 The mean results are displayed in \figurename~\ref{fig:3Dsimulation}.
 For the correspondence-less setting, the overlapping ratio is varied from $10\%$ to $70\%$ in steps of $10\%$, and then from $81\%$ to $90\%$ in steps of $1\%$.

-Considering \figurename~\ref{fig:3DCorrtime} and~\ref{fig:3DCorrlesstime}, it is obvious that significant improvements have been obtained in both settings.
-As can be observed, ACM-2 yields an order of magnitude faster results than plain BnB and the number of iterations of ACM-2 is about $2$ orders of magnitude smaller than that of plain BnB.
+\figurename~\ref{fig:3DCorrtime} and~\ref{fig:3DCorrlesstime} make it clear that significant improvements have been obtained in both settings.
+As shown, ACM-2 yields an order of magnitude faster results than plain BnB and the number of iterations of ACM-2 is about $2$ orders of magnitude smaller than that of plain BnB.
 Similar errors are observed in all cases.
 When dealing with more extreme outlier ratios (larger than $90\%$) or extreme overlapping ratios (larger than $80\%$), ACM-2 Corr and ACM-2 Corrless are around $18 \times$ and $40\times$ faster than plain BnB, respectively.
 These observations are in line with the previously discussed advantage of ACM that the less $1$-dimensional search space helps ACM to converge much faster.